 The Dental Hygiene Technology (DHT) Program provides students with a general education and clinical dental hygiene experience to prepare them for a career in the dental hygiene profession.
-A dental hygienist is a licensed, preventive health professional who provides educational, clinical and therapeutic services and promotes total health through the maintenance of optimal oral health.
+A dental hygienist is a licensed, preventive health professional who provides educational, clinical, and therapeutic services and promotes total health through the maintenance of optimal oral health.
 All phases of dental health education are covered and practiced through clinical experience.
 Students gain clinical experience by treating patients in all categories ranging from children to the aged as well as patients with oral and general systemic conditions.
 Students also participate in community dental health activities.

-MCC's Dental Hygiene Program is accredited by the Commission on Dental Accreditation of the American Dental Association, a specialized accrediting body recognized by the Council on Postsecondary Accreditation and by the United States Department of Education.
+MCC's Dental Hygiene Program is accredited by the Commission on Dental Accreditation of the American Dental Association, a specialized accrediting body recognized by the Council on Postsecondary Accreditation as well as by the United States Department of Education, and has been granted the accreditation status of approval with reporting requirements.
 Graduates of the program are awarded an Associate of Applied Science degree in Dental Hygiene and are eligible to write the National Board of Dental Examiners, as well as individual state board examinations for dental hygiene.